 White clothes can be tricky to wash.
 This is because there isn’t a singular temperature that is most effective on white garments, it simply depends on what exactly it is that you are washing.

 Why Is Temperature Important?

 The temperature of your wash cycle determines how effectively the germs and bacteria on your items will be destroyed.
 Certain items will not have collected large amounts of bacteria so it can be fine to wash them at a lower temperature, while other items will require a hotter wash.

 The Best Temperature for Washing Your White Clothes

-Certain white garments, like infant clothes or diapers, should always be washed at the hottest possible temperature, and ideally on a long cycle.
-This is because babies are susceptible to germs and it’s very important to eradicate any bacteria that may be lingering on their tiny clothes.
+Certain white garments, like reusable nappies, should always be washed at the hottest possible temperature, and ideally on a long cycle.
+This is because it’s very important to eradicate any bacteria that may be lingering on these clothes.

 Some white garments can also go through a hotter wash, such as jeans and other cotton items like blouses and shirts.
 Just remember to always separate the whites from the colours, especially for a warmer wash cycle.